Skip to content

 Increase or decrease the behavior?

-• Decrease (e.g., stereotypy, off-task, SIB) → Partial Interval (overestimates, conservative for reduction)
+• Decrease (e.g., vocal disruption during instruction, property destruction, high-rate SIB with safety justification - paired with replacement-behavior teaching) → Partial Interval (overestimates, conservative for reduction)

 Practical Examples